Revised on December 9, 2015

 after most by potential "tech" volunteers.
 But there is a disconnect: most

-organizations have trouble identifying such short-term projects.
+organizations have trouble identifying such short-term tech projects for

 Below is a list of short-term projects for "tech" volunteers that is